This post was last updated on October 7th, 2022 at 03:23 pm.

 You can put a comment stating the value of the plant if they donated above and beyond the value.
 Then they can use the difference as a tax deduction.

-Any transactions recorded to the Easter Lilies fund will not show on the regular contribution statements; however, you can print a separate statement for your taxable fund(s) if you’d like.
-This option is in the Contributions: Management: Cont-Statements window.
+Any transactions recorded to the Easter Lilies fund will not show on the regular donation statements; however, you can print a separate statement for your taxable fund(s) if you’d like.
+This option is in the Donations: Statements window.

 As always, the information presented on this Site should not be construed as legal, tax or accounting advice.
 You should consult with a professional adviser familiar with your particular situation for advice concerning specific tax or other matters before making any decisions.